Powerlearnproject/se-day1-assignment-Ianwesley882/README.md

 -agile: Mobile app development; creating a ride-sharing app where features evolve based on customers need.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team. software developer
+-responsible for designing, coding and maintaining software applications.
+-They write, test, and debug code based on software requirements.
+QA Engineer
+-ensures that software meets quality standards before release.
+- The design and execute test plans, test cases and test scripts.
+ Project Manager
+  -Oversee the project lifecycle, ensuring it stays on track, within budget and meets business objectives.
+  -They define the project scope , goals and deliverables.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs:They enhance productivity, improve code quality and fascilitates collaboration. an example is Visual studio code
+VSC : they prevent data loss, fascilitates team collaboration and maintain history of modifications. an example is GitHub

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+1.debugging and fixing bugs
+-implement unit tests and intergration tests to catch errors early.
+2.Security and data privacy concerns
+-follow a secure coding practicess.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+1. unit:focuses on testing individual functions of the software in isolation to ensure they work correctly -helps detects bugs earlyin the development process 2.intergration:checks how different components of an application work together -identifies defects in module interaction.
+3. System: evaluates the entire application as a whole to verify it meets the specified requirements.
+ -tests the software in an environment similar to production.
+4.Acceptance: determines wheteher the software meets business and user requirements before deployments.
+-ensures the software is ready to be released for end users.

 #Part 2: Introduction to AI and Prompt Engineering